 - 0800 863 693 - firstname.lastname@example.org - www.serviceiq.org.nz

 What are the chances of getting a job?

-- there's decreased demand for scenic flight operators, due to the effects of the COVID-19 pandemic.
+- there's a demand for scenic flight operators.

 According to the Census, 534 helicopter pilots worked in New Zealand in 2018.

 How to get your first helicopter pilot job